Adrian Kwek

 Tutor, National University of Singapore

 • Kwek, A. “The “Risks of Routine Tests” and Analogical Reasoning in Assessments of Minimal Risk.”
-The Journal of Medicine and Philosophy.
-Forthcoming in 2021.
+The Journal of Medicine and Philosophy: A Forum for Bioethics and Philosophy of Medicine.
+Vol. 49, Issue 1, 2024.

 • Kwek, A. “Crowdsourced Research: Vulnerability, Autonomy and Exploitation.”
 Ethics & Human Research.
 Vol. 42, No. 1, 2020.